Samland-Gov/legislation-old/laws/Convention on Road Traffic/Convention on Road Traffic.md

 meet the requirements for visibility laid down in paragraph 27 above.
 However, trailers with an overall width not exceeding 0.80 m may be equipped with only one reflex-reflector if they are coupled to a two-wheeled motorcycle without side-car.

 1. Every trailer shall be equipped at the front with two white reflex-reflectors of other than triangular form.
 These reflex-reflectors shall meet the visibility requirements laid down in paragraph 27 above.
 1. A trailer shall be equipped at the front with two white front position lamps if its width exceeds 1.60 m.
-The front position lamps thus prescribed shall be fitted as near as possible to the extreme outer edge of the trailer.
+The front position lamps thus prescribed shall be fitted as near as possible to the extreme ouedge of the trailer.

 1. With the exception of two-wheeled motorcycles with or without side-car, every motor vehicle capable of exceeding 25 km (15 miles) per hour on a level road shall be equipped at the rear with at least two red stop lamps, the luminous intensity of which is markedly higher than that of the rear position lamps.
 The same provision shall apply to every trailer which is the last vehicle in a combination of vehicles.
 1. Subject to the possibility that exemption from all or some of these obligations may be granted in respect of mopeds by Contracting Parties which, in conformity with Article 54, paragraph 2, of the Convention, have declared that they treat mopeds as motorcycles: